 The role of a bridesmaid is an important one in a wedding.
-Bridesmaids, along with the maid of honour, play a big supporting role in ensuring your wedding goes off without a hitch.
+Bridesmaids, along with the maid of honor, play a big supporting role in ensuring your wedding goes off without a hitch.

-The role of bridesmaids is to offer emotional support, help with organising the bachelorette party, attend all the pre-wedding affairs such as the rehearsal dinner, dress fitting, etc, helping with coordination on the day, and much more.
-Being asked to be a bridesmaid is also an honour for the bridesmaid, to be considered to be such a pivotal part of your special day.
+The role of bridesmaids is to offer emotional support, help with organizing the bridal shower and bachelorette party, attend all the pre-wedding events such as the rehearsal dinner, dress fitting, etc, help with coordination on the big day, and much more.
+Being asked to be a bridesmaid is also an honor for the bridesmaid, to be considered to be such a pivotal part of your special day.

 So, considering how valuable a bridesmaid is, how many bridesmaids can you have?